pixelastic/tailwind-config-norska/README.md

 The scale goes from `10p` to `200p` with increments of 10.

+### Rotating

+You can rotate an element by any angle form 0° to 360° by increments of 5°.

+So `.rotate-45` will rotate the element by 45°.

+### Translating

+You can move elements along the X and Y axis using the `.translate-x-*` and `.translate-y-*` classes.
+They both use the spacing scale defined earlier.

+You can also use `.translate-*` to move them along both axes.

 ### Switches

 The `.switch-X` classes allow using the `label` and `checkbox` trick to